hpcdb/workflow-sedimentation/README.md

 ## Disclaimer

 You do not need Docker to run any of the programs or libraries used by libMesh-sedimentation.
 A Docker image is available for convenience so you will have the dependencies packaged together in a container.
-If cannot use Docker in your execution environment, you will need to download and install all dependencies individually.
+If you cannot use Docker in your execution environment, you will need to download and install all dependencies individually.